unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

     missing, dropped, or red-balled drive), then this is NOT the right page!
 You need a syslog for the errors, and SMART reports for the drives.
-  * If hardware or drive issues and running unRAID v6, please see [Need help?
+  * If hardware or drive issues and running Unraid v6, please see [Need help?
 Read me first!](http://lime-technology.com/forum/index.php?topic=39257).
   * If hardware or drive issues  please see the